-The PCP is responsible for the following:
+The primary care physician (PCP) is responsible for:

-- Providing a comprehensive initial health appointment (IHA) to all new members within 120 calendar days after the member's date of enrollment. - Completing ongoing health assessments as indicated by the periodicity table.
-Adults and seniors assessment is completed every three to five years. - Notifying members of periodic or clinically indicated appointments. - Documenting assessment findings, treatment, recommendations, and follow-up in the member's medical record. - Providing follow-up care, laboratory evaluation and specialty care if a medical condition warranting further care is found at the time of routine assessment. - Coordinating care with specialists, including providing adequate clinical information to specialists to whom a member was referred for additional services. - Making appointments for required assessments. - Documenting missed or broken appointments in the member's medical record and following up with the member according to the procedure for missed or broken appointments.
+- Providing a comprehensive initial health appointments (IHA) to all new members within 120 calendar days after the member's date of enrollment. - Completing ongoing health assessments as indicated by the periodicity table.
+Adult and senior assessments are completed every three to five years. - Notifying members of periodic or clinically indicated appointments. - Documenting assessment findings, treatments, recommendations, and follow-up in the member's medical record. - Providing follow-up care, laboratory evaluation and specialty care if a medical condition warranting further care is found at the time of routine assessment. - Coordinating care with specialists, including providing adequate clinical information to specialists to whom a member was referred for additional services. - Making appointments for required assessments. - Documenting missed or broken appointments in the member's medical record and following up with the member according to the procedure for missed or broken appointments.